The Dark Ages in London 2013

 With time running out fast the Vikings moved up their bow-armed levy and tried to whittle away the last unit of enemy hiding in an enclosed field.
-By now many men had fallen under the baleful influence of Gorm the Hydrophobic's sea-spray soaked skull-cleaver!
+The battlefield was by now as smelly as Frigg's arctic female sheep!
 The number of dice being rolled was now pretty paltry on both sides as the unit count had fallen significantly on both sides.

 Three dice, all allocated to mad attacking stuff.
 It was looking like a Beserker Hail Mary…

-The battle was fierce, and many clutched their lucky charms made of fragments of Styrbjorn the Unsteady's spume-soaked smorgasbord!
+By now many men had fallen under the baleful influence of Sven the Omphalophobic's flame-singed Nokia Windows 8 for Mobile Tablet!
 The Beserkers charged home, but already exhausted through their earlier efforts, were comprehensively trounced as they clambered over the walls of the village.
 The game ended in a draw (special competition rules..)

 The tournament used some tweaked rules, allowing draws to happen